-In this family-oriented bilingual program, PCCM invites the public to explore Science with Princeton University researchers.
-With many table-top activities focusing in materials science and nanoscience, families will be able to interact with Spanish and English speaking scientists and engineers who study and manipulate materials on the nanoscale.
-Come and see what our scientists are doing with computers, polymers and even diamonds!
+In this family-oriented bilingual program, PCCM invited the public to explore Science with Princeton University researchers.
+With many table-top activities focusing in materials science and nanoscience, families were able to interact with Spanish and English speaking scientists and engineers who study and manipulate materials on the nanoscale.
+Join us next time to see what our scientists are doing with computers, polymers and even diamonds!

 Where: Carl Fields Center (58 Prospect Avenue, Princeton, NJ)

 Other Information: Free & Open to the Public - Free Parking Available at North Garage (70 Prospect Avenue, 1 min. walk) OR Lot 21 (47 Faculty Road, 5 min walk).
 Please see map below for more details.